farirpgs/fari-games/_games/charge-rpg.md

 >
 > - When you `Brawl`, you clash with something that is in your way.
 > - When you `Finesse`, you employ dexterous manipulation or subtle misdirection.
-> - When you `Move`, you use quickly shift to a new position or get out of danger.
+> - When you `Move`, you quickly shift to a new position or get out of danger.
 > - When you `Sneak`, you traverse skilfully and quietly.
 >
 > #### Insight